 Separately, in relation to EURIBOR, the LMA has expressed concerns as to how a hybrid methodology would sit alongside existing loan market definitions and calculation mechanisms (LMA letter, dated 15 May 2018).
-In the case of both legacy transactions that may need repapering and also the originators of new loans, lenders opening discussions on pricing will need to be mindful of their regulatory obligations in terms of transparency and fairness as well as competition law liability.
+In the case of both legacy transactions that may need repapering and also the origination of new loans, lenders opening discussions on pricing will need to be mindful of their regulatory obligations in terms of transparency and fairness as well as competition law liability when discussing pricing adjustments.

 The current focus of the loan markets is on identifying and modifying the methodology relating to RFRs for use as RFR-based alternatives.
 However there are a number of reasons why RFRs in their current form do not work for loans: